prodo-dev/plz/README.md

 ## How does it work?

-There is a service called controller, and a command-line interface (CLI) that perform requests to the controller.
+There is a service called controller, and a command-line interface (CLI) that performs requests to the controller.
 The CLI is an executable `plz` accepting operation arguments, so that you type `plz run`, `plz stop`, `plz list`, etc.

 There are two configurations of the controller that are ready for you to use: